suren-atoyan/monaco-react/README.md

 And if you use `electron` with `monaco` and `react` and have faced an issue different than the above-discribed ones, please let us know to make this section more helpful

+##### For `Next.js` users

+Like other React components, this one also works with `Next.js` without a hitch.
+The part of the source that should be pre-parsed is optimized for server-side rendering, so, in usual cases, it will work fine, but if you want to have access, for example, to [`monaco instance`](https://github.com/suren-atoyan/monaco-react#monaco-instance) you should be aware that it wants to access the `document` object, and it requires browser environment.
+Basically you just need to avoid running that part out of browser environment, there are several ways to do that.
+The one is described [here](https://nextjs.org/docs/advanced-features/dynamic-import#with-no-ssr)

+And if you use `monaco` with `Next.js` and have faced an issue different than the above-described one, please let us know to make this section more helpful

 ##### Integrating LSP in Next.js

 This guide demonstrates how to integrate Language Server Protocol (LSP) functionality with `@monaco-editor/react` in Next.js while avoiding Server-Side Rendering (SSR) issues.